utiscc/DotPathsFileSpec/README.md

 The UTI would conform to `public.utf8-plain-text`

-For the UTI name itself, I like to come up with something that's not bound to anyone's own domain.
-Ideally, we'd register one with Apple under "public." but that's unlikely to happen.

-The name should either end in ".paths" or ".posix-paths".
-I prefer the latter because its more specific and opens the possibility for other competing formats.

-OTOH, since this is mainly about the semantics (i.e. opening the contents in a browser or processing them as files), we might even declare an intermediate UTI: There would be a "….paths" that defines the general semantics as outlined in this proposal, and then there's a specific "….posix-paths" that is for POSIX paths.
-That would allow the use of other file reference methods as well, e.g. with bookmark data, in a binary format, etc., all with specific UTIs that all conform to "….paths".

-Heck, since it's the semantics that matter, we could even call it "….browsable" or "….file-list".

-So, here are some suggestions:

-* public.posix-paths (this would be rogue because Apple reserves the right to name "public." for themselves only)
-* common.posix-paths (there is no "common" domain, but so it would be safe)
+The domain "utis.cc" has been acquired for this (until mid-2026 for now).
+Thomas Tempelmann and Rich Siegel have access to the registrar login.

+The subdomain still needs deciding.
+I've proposed:

+- cc.utis.paths
+- cc.utis.posix-paths
+- cc.utis.file-paths
+- cc.utis.paths-file

 Also, once decided, we should add this to https://en.wikipedia.org/wiki/Uniform_Type_Identifier

-And this document should provide the exact plist declarations for exporting the types so that everyone adopting it gets it right.
+And this document should provide the exact plist declarations for exporting the types so that everyone adopting it gets it right by simply copying them to their app's Info.plist.

 ## Programs that currently support this file format (in alphabetical order)